MoonChel/blog/_posts/2019-07-16-animatedbuilder-basics.md

 AnimatedBuilder need to have 2 main arguments specified:

-* animation - usually it instance of AnimationController
+* animation - instance of AnimationController
 * builder - build function used for updating widget tree with new animated value.

-Example of statfull widget with `AnimatedBuilder`:
+Example of statefull widget with `AnimatedBuilder`:

 ```dart
 class AnimBuilderPage extends StatefulWidget {